UMCUGenetics/cuplr/README.md

 The scores outputted by a random forest need to be calibrated to yield true probabilities.
-A well calibrated classifier should classify the samples such that among the samples to which it gave a score close to e.g 0.8, approximately 80% actually belong to the positive class.
+A well calibrated classifier should classify the samples such that among the samples to which it gave a score close to e.g. 0.8, approximately 80% actually belong to the positive class.
 For more info, see the [scikit-learn documentation](https://scikit-learn.org/stable/modules/calibration.html)